yuhan210/Mobility-Detector/README.md

 Data Collection App: The Android application for data collection

-Mobility Detector: Codes for compute the activity recgnition accueacy for different sensors
+Mobility Detector: Codes for compute the activity recgnition accuracy for different sensors